rathena/rathena/doc/script_commands.md

 normally doesn't do a thing.

 Only the look data for hairstyle, hair color and clothes color are saved to the char server's database and will persist.
-Body style will also persist if 'save_body_style' configuration is enabled in '/conf/battle/client.conf'.
+Body style will also persist if '`save_body_style`' configuration is enabled in '`/conf/battle/client.conf`'.
 The rest freely change as the character puts on and removes equipment, changes maps, logs in and out and otherwise you should not expect to set them.
 In fact, messing with them is generally hazardous, do it at your own risk, it is not tested what will this actually do - it won't cause database corruption and probably won't cause a server crash, but